steveshogren/hugo-blog/content/post/anemic-domain-model.md

 ```

 The first function has explicit inputs and outputs.
 The second function has
 implicit, hidden state.
-While the ```void``` function is easier to _call_, it is
+While the ```void``` function is easier to _call_, it
-much harder to _test_.
-The tester must setup some internal or global state to
+impurity makes it much harder to _test_.
+Testing a impure function requires
-even run the test.
-If the GameState is encapsulated too, you would need to end
+implicit state to be setup before each test.
+Since GameState is encapsulated,
-up calling dozens of methods just to get the GameState in the correct state for
+you would need to either expose it (breaking encapsulation) or call dozens of
-your test!
-(This isn't an exaggeration, I've seen people do this many times.)
+methods to get it into the correct state for your test!

 > Encapsulation is ~~a rich domain model~~ **impure**.